UW-Madison-Lee-Lab/InRep/README.md

 ```
 ### Inference

 For testing, we use the main script with testing metrics (fid, intrafid, cas, pr).
 For instance, to test FID of InRep+ on CIFAR10 with 10% supervision, we use the following script:

 ```
 python main.py --data_type  cifar10   --gan_type inrep --exp_mode complexity --label_ratio 0.1 -t fid
 ```

-Our pretrained models can be found [here](https://drive.google.com/drive/u/1/folders/1_89ycRW3N6h7RdYAEQ8_gOjrHbvh6pFh)
+Some (small-size) pretrained models can be found in the ```results``` folder.
 ### Credits

 We reuse the repositories from several sources: [StudioGAN](https://github.com/POSTECH-CVLab/PyTorch-StudioGAN), [rGAN](https://github.com/takuhirok/rGAN), [pytorch-fid](https://github.com/mseitzer/pytorch-fid)